talkkonnect/talkkonnect/README.md

 #### Functionality for SBCs or as a Hardware Appliance:

-talKKonnect offers A flexible form factor with an LCD/OLED display, channel and volume control, making it ideal for group communication scenarios.
+talKKonnect offers a flexible form factor with an LCD/OLED display, channel and volume control, making it ideal for group communication scenarios.
 Common use cases include amateur radio enthusiasts, ad-hoc group communications, and replacing expensive commercial intercom systems.
 [Read more about talKKonnect as an appliance and some potential use-cases.](./docs/appliances.md)